ZhenyingZhu/StudyNotes/ActiveDirectory.md

   - Abstract: can inherit from other classes and can have attributes defined on them. can inherit only from another abstract class.
   - Auxiliary: store sets of attributes that other classes can inherit. cannot inherit from a structural class.
   - 88-Class: deprecated category
+- atrribute `auxiliaryClass`, it is a string lists auxiliary classes on this class.
+-

 Dissecting an example active directory class